Content on this page was generated by AI and has not been manually reviewed.

 – Remote work and secure browsing

 – Consider a system-wide VPN for consistency across devices and apps, plus a browser extension on Edge for extra convenience and per-browser control.
+Edge vpn sparrow comprehensive guide to Edge VPN Sparrow: features, setup, pricing, and comparisons 2026

 Frequently asked questions